Terence Young (director): Later films

+Young's last film as director was Run for Your Life (1988) with David Carradine.
 Young contributed to the screenplay for the Hong Kong film Foxbat (1977), which led to him being credited as co-director in some regions.
 Young was the editor of The Long Days (Al-ayyam al-tawila) (1980), a six-hour Iraqi telenovela about the life of Saddam Hussein, which also led to him being credited as co-director in some regions.